 Learning-based study planners, like Surgent’s, do that for you.
-They take note of what you’ve learned, what you need to learn, and when you’re taking the exam to build out study plans for each day.
-This takes the onus off you to create a study plan (or multiple study plans), helps you study more efficiently, and ultimately gives you more overall study time.
+They take note of what you’ve learned, what you need to learn and when you’re taking the exam.
+Follow a pre-built study plan each day.

 Take 15 minutes or so at the end of each week to evaluate how the week went.
 Did you study as much as you liked?
 Did you stick to your daily plans?
 Did you feel your study to rest ratio was correct?

 Evaluating your week can help you find weaknesses in the way (and amount of time) that you study.
 Maybe you found your 4-hour long study sessions were incredibly boring and inefficient.
 In that case, switch to a different length of study time or consider adding more breaks.

 Or maybe you realized that you prefer flashcards, audio lectures or mock exams to textbooks.
 It’s important to reflect on which study materials boost retention for you.

 Over time, you’ll uncover what works for you and what doesn’t.